Using e-cigarettes does differ from tobacco

 They could be using an e-cigarette in situations where they would otherwise normally smoke or where they can’t smoke, for example, what we call temporary abstinence, or they could be using an e-cigarette instead of smoking completely so, switched totally to an e-cigarette.

-One of the things about electronic cigarettes for tobacco harm reduction is if people cut down their tobacco consumption while using an e-cigarette what we’ve seen from some interesting studies is that their exposure to toxins can substantially reduce.
+One of the things about electronic cigarettes for tobacco harm reduction is if people cut down their tobacco consumption while using an e-cigarette and e-liquid what we’ve seen from some interesting studies is that their exposure to toxins can substantially reduce.

 The first thing to note when considering the safety of e-cigarettes